sneakers-the-rat/infrastructure/_sections/2_9_communication.md

 ---

-Example interfaces
-- personal webpage that indexes your links!
-- trackerlike data indexing system
-- semantic notebooks for publication, example with annotations & browser
-- jupyterlike forum
-- highlighter interface for transclusion, anchor dropping, and reverse transclusion
-  - hypothes.is/zoterolike integration to be able to carry annotations between versions of a paper as well as interacting with "non-system" items.
-- Schema resolution linking example
-- Wiki with embedded analyses, theory wiki!
-- Examples of aggregating parameters/metadata for use in experimental tools and analysis chains, autopilot wiki example!

-Caveats!
-- Not prescriptive about using these tools in particular!
-Should be easy to link anything, which it is with p2p!
-Eg. Need to be able to indicate a .docx without needing to write in a different way as a reference.

-Threads left dangling
-- Interfaces for everything!
-- Schema negotiation
-- Contextual knowledge preservation
-- Knowledge Graphs

 !! skohub! https://skohub.io/

-!!!!!! extending jupyter notebook to use JSON-LD!!!

 !! discovery of papers for scientists as well as general public, being able to trace history.